BrunoPascoa76/IHC_groupP/Personas_and_Scenarios.md

 The app should work on android and IOS.
 The app should have a secure connection with MB WAY.
 The app should respond in less than 1s, even when dealing with large volumes of information.
-The app should be available in Portuguese, our target audience's main language.
+The app should be available in English in order to reach a broader user base.
 The app should use simple and easy to use language, in order to make it more intuitive to learn.